zakinder/UVM-TITLE-BOOK/README.md

 JealousyOfUnSeenWantsUtilizeThisHuman2024TimeVsCheapShatans
-Did Not Work And Also WastedTime ForNoReasons Such Truly Exist In UnSeen Cheap And Illegal UnSeen Existance 2024PossedByCheapUnSeen
+Did Not Work And Also WastedTime ForNoReasons Such Truly Exist In UnSeen Cheap And Illegal UnSeen Existance 2024PossedByCheapUnSeen OtherThanCheapShatansWhichAlreadyObviousToSA611982 OutSiders If Deceived(Betrayer) DotMatriXYSA611982 Punishment Is NoMercyUnSeenExecution

 TheReligionFromAdumAdamHumanSA611982: